 If you’d like to wear a tangible reminder of a departed loved one, a cherished advocacy, or a memorable event on your person, then a memorial bracelet is a great choice.
 Though they have their origins in the military, where soldiers wore them to commemorate missing, imprisoned, or deceased comrades, memorial bracelets are now also frequently sported by civilians for all sorts of reasons.
-The popularity of these accessories also means that reputable manufacturers like Wristband Creation are more than capable of creating rubber bracelets that are personally meaningful for every customer.
+The popularity of these accessories also means that reputable manufacturers like Wristband Creation are more than capable of offering wholesale wristbands and creating rubber bracelets that are personally meaningful for every customer.

 This helpful guide answers some of the most frequently asked questions about memorial bracelets, their history and use in modern culture, their care requirements, and much more.